Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-The Great Blue Lobelia is native to North America.
+Like its cousin the Cardinal Flower, the Great Blue Lobelia is native to North America.
 It is hardy in zones 4 through 8.
-It prefers moist soil and semi-shade, often found along the sides of streams or in moist woodlands.
-The plants are short-lived perennials, lasting just a few years, however they will readily reseed themselves in your garden.
-They do not become a nuisance which is a good thing because the plants are quite large, growing between 2 and 3 feet tall.
+The plants prefer moist soil and semi-shade.
+They are often found along the sides of streams or in moist woodlands.
+They are short-lived perennials, lasting just a few years unlike most perennials which live anywhere from 7 to 9 years on average.
+You don’t need to worry about the plants dying out.
+The Great Blue Lobelia will readily reseed itself in your garden so you will always have plenty of plants.
+They do not produce so much seed that they become a nuisance which is a good thing because the plants are quite large, growing between 2 and 3 feet tall.
 You can pinch back the plants to make them bushier.

 The tubular blue flowers appear in late summer through early fall, August to October.
 They attract butterflies and hummingbirds.
-They do not attract deer!
+They do not attract deer.
 The Great Blue Lobelia is deer resistant, a real plus in areas like mine that suffer from an over-population of deer.

 Allowing your plants to self-sow is the easiest way to create new plants.
 Instead of deadheading the flowers to make the plants appear neater, allow some to go to seed.
 In the spring, you will rewarded with seedlings.
 After a few years, you will have a whole clump of Great Blue Lobelia adorning your garden.